ufs-community/land-DA_workflow/doc/source/CustomizingTheWorkflow/ConfigWorkflow.rst

    Data assimilation algorithm selection.
 Valid values: ``"letkf-oi"`` | ``"3dvar"``

 ``JEDI_IODACONV_PATH:`` "/work/noaa/epic/UFS_Land-DA_v3.0/jedi_bundle_hercules/build/lib/python3.11"
-   ..
-COMMENT: Add definition!
-Python version for the JEDI software/IODA converter?
+   Path to directory where the libraries of the JEDI IODA converter are located.

 ``JEDI_PATH:`` (Default: ``"/path/to/jedi/install/dir"`` )
    Path to the directory where JEDI is installed.
 The actual value is set in a machine-specific portion of ``setup_wflow_env.py``.